Can I Get Alimony in Texas?

 Duties in caring for an infant or young child of the marriage.

 What Facts Can the Judge Consider in Determining the Amount and Duration of Maintenance?

-If you prove that you are entitled to spousal maintenance, the court can consider various factors in deciding the amount of the payments and for how long you will receive them.
-For example, the court can consider:
+If you prove that you are entitled to spousal maintenance, the court can consider various factors in deciding the payment amount and how long you will receive them.
+For example, the court can consider the following:

 The length of the marriage.